JackV2020/ToonRecovery/README.md

 # ToonRecovery

+I followed https://github.com/IgorYbema/ToonRecovery and used a Raspberry Pi 4 with bullseye and things were a little bit different.

+This is why I forked and created "Pi 4 bullseye recovery Toon 1.txt" which describes the whole process which starts with downloading and installing bullseye on my Raspberry Pi 4.

 ## What it does
 This application boots a recovery environment for your Toon 1 from a Raspberry Pi or another device with a JTAG debugger attached.